ExtendRealityLtd/VRTK/README.md

   * **OnPushed:** When the button is successfully pushed.

-##### VRTK_Slider
+##### VRTK_Chest

-Attaching the script to a game object will allow you to interact with it as if it were a horizontal or vertical slider.
-The direction can be freely set and auto-detection is supported.
+Transforms a game object into a chest with a lid.
+The direction can be either x or z and can also be auto-detected with very high reliability.

-The script will instantiate the required Rigidbody and Interactable components automatically in case they do not exist yet.
+The script will instantiate the required Rigidbody, Interactable and HingeJoing components automatically in case they do not exist yet.
+It will expect three distinct game objects: a body, a lid and a handle.
+These should be independent and not children of each other.

 The following script parameters are available:

-  * **Direction:** The axis on which the slider should move.
+  * **Direction:** The axis on which the chest should open.
 All other axis will be frozen.
-  * **Min:** The minimum value of the slider.
+  * **Max:** The maximum opening angle of the chest.
+  * **Lid:** The game object for the lid.
+  * **Body:** The game object for the body.
-  * **Max:** The maximum value of the slider.
+  * **Handle:** The game object for the handle.
-  * **Step Size:** The increments in which slider values can change.
-The slider supports snapping.

 ##### VRTK_Knob